Malaghan Institute of Medical Research

 About the Malaghan Institute

 The Malaghan Institute is New Zealand’s premier vaccine and immunology research centre and is a charitable trust.
-Our scientists are dedicated to the prevention and treatment of cancer, asthma and allergy, arthritis, multiple sclerosis, and infectious diseases such as tuberculosis and human hookworm, through the development of more effective immunological based disease therapies.
+Our scientists are dedicated to the prevention and treatment of cancer, asthma and allergy, multiple sclerosis, and infectious diseases such as tuberculosis and human hookworm, through the development of more effective immunological based disease therapies.
 We work closely with hospitals, clinics, universities and Crown Research Institutes throughout New Zealand and have an extensive network of international collaborators.

 The Malaghan Institute has strong links with Victoria University research and academia, in particular Professor Anne La Flamme, who heads our Multiple Sclerosis research programme and Dr Mattie Timmer who co-heads our Immunoglycomics research group.